zalando-stups/booties/spring-boot-starter-data-jpa-eclipselink/README.md

 ###How to use

-This starter autoconfigures a EclipseLink-EntityManager for JPA with Spring-Boot configuration-magic.
+This starter autoconfigures an EclipseLink-EntityManager for JPA with Spring-Boot configuration-magic.

 In your pom.xml add the following snippet: